 - On Mondays, the club coach from St. Joseph’s Doora/Barefield GAA club comes for a full day of hurling, camogie and football coaching.

-- Each class receive four weeks of yoga, gymnastics and modern dance from specialist coaches.
+- Each class receives four weeks of yoga, gymnastics and modern dance from specialist coaches.
 All children from 1st Class up get six weeks of swimming lessons.

 - After-school basketball training for boys and girls typically takes place after Easter and we have a proud tradition of participation in the Marion Keane Basketball tournament.

 - After-school football coaching is for boys and girls from 1st class up and typically runs for September and October.